emacs-helm/helm/README.md

 (helm-mode 1)
 ```

+- _NOTE_ that the helmized emacs commands are different and much more basics than the helm ones.

 As a startup point you can also look at the helm section in Emacs menu to
 discover some of the commands provided by helm.

+For those who have a system able to run shell scripts, a convenient way to discover helm
+is to run `./emacs-helm.sh` from the helm directory, you will find interesting infos in
+your scratch buffer.
+`emacs-helm.sh` accept all emacs command line options, see `emacs-helm.sh -h` for more
+infos.

 ### Advanced usage